Although Schönbrunn Palace is now thoroughly embedded within urban Vienna, it actually served as an imperial country retreat for much of its life.

 (1619 picture of Schönbrunn.
 Photo courtesy of the Österreichische Nationalbibliothek – Austrian National Library)

-In the mid-13th century, the land in and around Schönbrunn — the present day district of Hietzing — all belonged to the Klosterneuburg Abbey (which still exists and makes a nice trip; Klosterneuburg is an upmarket town along the Danube river slightly west of Vienna).
+In the mid-13th century, the land in and around Schönbrunn in the present day Viennese district of Hietzing all belonged to the Klosterneuburg Abbey.

-This area featured vineyards and a small village untroubled by urban development.
+Back then, the Schönbrunn area was not called as such and consisted of vineyards and a small village untroubled by urban development.
 The Katterburg — a small castle estate with its own mill — stood on the part now occupied by the palace grounds.

-Emperor Maximilian II (1527-1576) bought the holding from the monastery in 1569, and the land stayed in the hands of the Habsburgs until the end of the monarchy in the aftermath of WWI.
+Emperor Maximilian II (1527-1576) bought the holding from the abbey in 1569, and the land stayed in the hands of the Habsburgs until the end of the monarchy in the aftermath of WWI.

 (Portrait of Maximilian II printed in the early 1650s.
 Photo courtesy of the Rijksmuseum)

 The emperor turned the Katterburg into his own hunting estate, but included fish ponds and collections of some exotic birds.
-Thus began a tradition which would eventually lead to the establishment of the world’s oldest working public zoo.
+Maximilian thus inadvertently began a tradition that would see today’s Schönbrunn park play host to the world’s oldest working public zoo.

-Maximilian’s successors, however, did little with the place until it attracted the special interest of the second wife of Emperor Ferdinand II, Eleonore of Gonzaga (1598-1655).
+Maximilian’s successors did little with the estate until it attracted the special interest of the second wife of Emperor Ferdinand II, Eleonore of Gonzaga (1598-1655).

 After her husband’s death in 1637, the now stepmother to the new emperor (Ferdinand III) retired to the Katterburg to live.
 In 1642, she had a new hunting lodge built for her.